-- ML-1 Minimum 1-acre parcel for mixed-use projects with residential components. - ML-2 Encourage parcel assembly for properties smaller than one acre in size.
+- ML-1 Minimum 1-acre parcel for mixed-use projects with residential components. - ML-2 PEncourage parcels less than one acre in size should be assembled with other properties in order to make a mixeduse project feasible and properly scaledy for properties smaller than one acre in size.